OntimizeWeb/docs/_o_components/30-o-image.component.md

 ## Configure size
-The `o-image` component adjust size the image by default, you can configure hide the controls by setting the value *no* to `size-adjust` attribute.
+The `o-image` component adjust size the image by default, you can disable this functionality setting the value *no* to `auto-fit` attribute.

-You can also add the height and the width to an image with `height` and `width` attribute in px or in %.
+You can also add the height and the width to an `o-image` componente with `height` and `width` attribute in px or in %.

 You can see this and more examples of this component in the [OntimizeWeb playground](https://try.imatia.com/ontimizeweb/playground/main/media)

 ## Validation

-The `o-image` shows automatically an error message when the required attribute is set to 'yes' and there is no value on the input.
+The `o-image` shows automatically an error message inside of the form when the required attribute is set to 'yes' and there is no value on the input.